binance-chain/docs-site/docs/smart-chain/developer/link.md

 ##Introduction to Price Feeds

-Chainlink Price Feeds are the quickest way to connect your smart contracts to the real-world market prices of assets.
+Chainlink Pr ice Feeds are the quickest way to connect your smart contracts to the real-world market prices of assets.
 They enable smart contracts to retrieve the latest price of an asset in a single call.

 Often, smart contracts need to act upon prices of assets in real-time.
 This is especially true in [DeFi](https://defi.chain.link/).
 For example, [Synthetix](https://www.synthetix.io/) use Price Feeds to determine prices on their derivatives platform.
 Lending and Borrowing platforms like [AAVE](https://aave.com/) use Price Feeds to ensure the total value of the collateral.